 - some orange juices, yoghurts and soy drinks.

-According to Osteoporosis Australia, food alone cannot provide an adequate amount of vitamin D. Daily exposure to sun is very important – about 10 to 15 minutes each day is advisable.
+According to Osteoporosis Australia, food alone cannot provide an adequate amount of vitamin D. Daily exposure to sun is very important – about 10 to 15 minutes daily is advisable.

-Many people with varying degrees of low vitamin D levels take supplements.
-Supplements are available as tablets, capsules, drops or liquid.
+Many people with varying degrees of low level vitamin D take supplements.
+These are available as tablets, capsules, drops or liquid.
 Your GP or pharmacist can advise you on the right supplement for you.